saguijs/sagui/README.md

 ### <a name="custom-webpack-and-karma-config"></a> Custom Webpack and Karma config

-To overwrite and extend the default configuartion you can use the same `saqui.config.js` file to specify your custom configurations:
+To overwrite and extend the default configuration you can use the same `saqui.config.js` file to specify your custom configurations:

 ```js
 /**